chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

 The provided file logging implementation is intended for development purposes only, specifically for testing with a single client/worker.
 It should not be used in production environments after the R&D phase.

 #### Tracing to Azure Monitor
-To enable tracing to Azure Monitor, modify the value of ENABLE_AZURE_MONITOR_TRACING environment variable to true in Dockerfile found in src directory:
+To enable tracing to Azure Monitor, modify the value of `ENABLE_AZURE_MONITOR_TRACING` environment variable to true in `Dockerfile` found in src directory:
 ```code
 ENV ENABLE_AZURE_MONITOR_TRACING=true
 ```
 Note that the optional App Insights resource is required for tracing to Azure Monitor (it is created by default).

-To enable message contents to be included in the traces, set the following environment variable to true in the same Dockerfile.
+To enable message contents to be included in the traces, set the following environment variable to true in the same `Dockerfile`.
 Note that the messages may contain personally identifiable information.

 ```code
 ENV AZURE_TRACING_GEN_AI_CONTENT_RECORDING_ENABLED=true